- Friends of Salem Library

 What We're Doing

 Although the program ended in 2005, volunteers offered help in preparing tax returns at the library since 1985.
-Through FOSL efforts, computers, printers and software were made available to the volunteers.
-During tax season, FOSL members served as receptionists and the library provided tax forms, instructions and reference materials.
+Through FOSL efforts, computers, printers, and software were made available to the volunteers.
+During tax season, FOSL members served as receptionists, and the library provided tax forms, instructions, and reference materials.
 Some taxpayers receiving assistance made voluntary contributions to the Salem Friends.

-The Salem Friends have funded many programs and equipment purchases for the library: Summer Reading, Morning Coffee for Patrons, permanent Christmas tree, a Heritage Quilt, display case, bulletin board, filmstrip projector, television set, plaques, video tape cleaners, Ellison die cutter, computer work stations, film series for high school English classes, new projector, library furnishings, new AWE early literacy computer stations, and sponsorship of many programs and events for all ages throughout the year.
+The Salem Friends have funded many programs and equipment purchases for the library: Summer Reading, Morning Coffee for Patrons, a permanent Christmas tree, a Heritage Quilt, display case, bulletin board, filmstrip projector, television sets, plaques, video tape cleaners, Ellison die cutter, computer work stations, film series for high school English classes, new projector, library furnishings, new AWE early literacy computer stations, and sponsorship of many programs and events for all ages throughout the year.